Erechthias simulans: Description and ecology

+The wingspan is 15–20 mm (about 2/3 inch).

 In the male genitals, the clasper's harpe is broad and stubby, with a large swelling covered in bristles arising from the center of the costa; the outer edge of the cucullus is toothed.
 The uncus is slightly sclerotized (hardened) along the sides, and divided at the tip.
 The vinculum is very broad and in its rear part distinctly flattened; the tegumen forms a narrow ring.
 The front part of the anellus is cup shaped, and the aedeagus is long and slim, with an equally elongated and slender cornutus.
-In the female genitals, the ostium is narrow and U shaped.
+In the female genitals, the ostium is narrow and U-shaped.
 The antrum is tubular and sclerotized, with the ductus seminalis attaching at its upperside base.
 The ductus bursae is sclerotized in the forward part, with the hind part being a delicate membrane, and forms a broad loop at its junction with the bursa copulatrix.
 The latter organ bears a mesh structure formed by fine ridges; the signum is sickle shaped and the capitulum well developed.

 The caterpillar larvae feed on dead and decaying plant stems (particularly the bark and outer wood).
 They are polyphagous and likely very indiscriminate in their eating habits.
 Possible food plants seem to include most core eudicots, as the larvae have been recorded from across that clade: Known food plants are sea hibiscus (Hibiscus tiliaceus), lonomea (Sapindus oahuensis), saman (Albizia saman) and coffee trees (Coffea); the last two are not native to the Pacific region, testifying to the species' adaptability.

 Pupation takes place in a tough cocoon in a tunnel in which the caterpillar has lived.
 The pupa is about 10 mm long.